-The kalaw to inle lake trek costs around $25 per person which inlcudes a guide, meals and accomodation for 3 days/ 2 nights as well as the boat over to Nyaung Shwe across the Lake.
+The kalaw to inle lake trek costs around $25 per person which includes a guide, meals and accommodation for 3 days/ 2 nights as well as the boat over to Nyaung Shwe across the Lake.
 You have to pay for your own drinks and additional snacks.
-This also includes transport for your luggage to your onwards accomodation.
+This also includes transport for your luggage to your onwards accommodation.

 Book your accommodation here

 Hey, you’ve got your Travel Insurance sorted haven’t you?

 Travelling and especially backpacking is a wild adventure, but make sure you are covered just incase something goes wrong, which if you’re living it up to the fullest it’s always a possibility!